 Pricing | Slightly more affordable at scale for medium-sized teams | Better value for feature-rich plans compared to Asana’s tiering |

-4. ClickUp
+3. ClickUp

-- Kanban, List, Gantt, Calendar, Timeline, Mind Map, and Workload views help marketing teams structure work in the format best fits the task
+- Kanban, List, Gantt, Calendar, Timeline, Mind Map, and Workload views help marketing teams structure work in the format that best fits the task

 - Create detailed campaign briefs, house brand guidelines, and attach assets directly to tasks

-- Leave comments directly on visual assets like images, PDFs, and videos for precise feedback.
+- Leave comments directly on visual assets like images, PDFs, and videos for precise feedback

 - Set up automations to assign tasks, update statuses, send reminders, or move work through stages